NOC-OI/python-intro-schools/_episodes/02-numpy.md

 ~~~
 {: .output}

-Everything in a line of code following the '#' symbol is a
-[comment]({{ page.root }}/reference.html#comment) that is ignored by Python.
-Comments allow programmers to leave explanatory notes for other
-programmers or their future selves.

 What if we need the maximum wave height for each month over all years (as in the
 next diagram on the left) or the average for each month (as in the